-Since establishing a partnership with Cancer Research UK in 2004, TK Maxx is now the biggest corporate funder of research into children’s cancers in the UK.
+Since establishing a partnership with Cancer Research UK in 2004, TK Maxx has raised over £30 million for the charity through stock and cash donations.

-Give up Clothes for Good continues all year round to help raise further vital funds.
-To support the campaign, simply fill up a bag with your unwanted clothing, accessories and quality homeware and drop it into any TK Maxx store throughout 2014.
+Give Up Clothes for Good runs all year round to help raise vital funds for research.
+To support the campaign, simply fill up a bag with your unwanted quality clothing, accessories and homeware and drop it into any TK Maxx store throughout the year.
 Find out more at the TK Maxx website.

-In addition, to mark this special anniversary, TK Maxx is funding the UK’s participation in an international children’s cancer trial led by Professor Richard Grundy to improve survival for children and young people with a type of brain tumour called ependymoma.
-These tumours are often aggressive and difficult to treat and better therapies are urgently needed to improve survival and quality of life for young people and their families affected by this devastating disease.
+TK Maxx is the biggest corporate supporter of research into children's cancers for Cancer Research UK.
+To mark the 10th anniversary of the partnership in 2014, TK Maxx funded a Cancer Research UK clinical trial led by Professor Richard Grundy.
+The international trial aims to improve diagnosis and treatment for children and young people with a rare type of brain tumour called an ependymoma.
+These tumours are often difficult to treat, so new, better treatments are urgently needed to improve survival and quality of life for those young people affected by this devastating disease.

-As well as the Give Up Clothes for Good campaign, TK Maxx also generously sponsor our Little Star Awards, recognising the bravery of children in the UK diagnosed with cancer.
-Find out more information about our Little Stars Awards.
+As well as the Give Up Clothes for Good campaign, TK Maxx also generously sponsors our Star Awards campaign, recognising the strength of children and young people across the UK who have been diagnosed with cancer.
+Find out more information about our Stars Awards online.

 Alyssa Davies, 10, pictured above, was diagnosed with acute lymphoblastic leukaemia (ALL) in March 2014.
 She started chemotherapy and lost her beautiful long hair due to the treatment.
 She impressed her family with her “get on with it” attitude and continued to attend school as often as possible.
 She is now doing well and loves being part of the Give Up Clothes For Good campaign: “I think it’s important for us to find more treatments to help more children like me,” she said.